beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 ### 1.1.
 Set up local development environment
 TODO
- - Have a test tenant
- - Admin
- - ...

 ### 1.2 Profiles example widget

 In order to facilitate the development of third-party widgets we created an example widget.
 The widget uses the Beekeeper SDK accessible through the HomeScreenSDK to fetch and display's user profiles.

-Make sure the to follow the instruction steps in code to find the essential bits and pieces.
+Make sure to follow the instruction steps in code to find the essential bits and pieces.

 The code can be found [here](https://github.com/beekpr/examples/tree/FUL-21524/home-screen-widget/profiles).